 - Be aware of open Home Equity Line of Credits (HELOC), mortgages, and other instruments from the previous owner that may miss recordation.
 The title company is required to follow up with the county or lender of the previous owner to ensure all instruments listed in the title commitment are satisfied in the public record.
 Unfortunately, the chain of paperwork from title company to lender to municipality can be broken.
 This doesn’t happen often, but when it does, it can cause you a huge headache when you go to sell your property.
 Ask the title agent at your closing what the required time frame for recording these documents is in your area and follow up with them to make sure it’s in the public record.

-Learn more about how third party title support services, like payoff tracking, help title agents avoid these issues.
+Learn more about how third-party title support services, like release tracking, help title agents avoid these issues.

 Key Takeaways for Home Buyers

 If you’re too busy to review the entire series, here are the major things to consider when buying your first home:

 - Know your budget and stick to it.